vadi2/DHPHackathon1/input/pagecontent/index.md

 This connectathon will help you:

+1. Authenticate - Connect to the DHP platform using OAuth 2.0 client credentials
 1. Register patients - Handle patient records with duplicate detection and matching
 1. Manage organizations - Create, read, update, delete, and search healthcare organizations
 1. Manage practitioners - Work with healthcare providers and their roles in organizations